lferraro/H5Z-ZFP/README.md

 point data.
 It can be applied to HDF5 datasets of more than 3 dimensions (or 4 dimensions for ZFP versions 0.5.5 and newer) as long as no more than 3 (or 4) dimensions of the HDF5 dataset chunking are of size greater than 1.
+OpenMP multi-threaded support can be enabled for ZFP compression operations.

 [**Full documentation**](http://h5z-zfp.readthedocs.io)